ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 Install Targets
 ^^^^^^^^^^^^^^^
-This will install along with export them to ${PROJECT_NAME}-targets
+This will install targets along associated with the provided component and export them to ${ARG_COMPONENT}-targets

+* One Value Args:
+   * COMPONENT (Optional) - The component name to associate the targets with, if not provided ${PROJECT_NAME} is used
+* Multi Value Args:
+   * TARGETS - The targets from the project to be installed

 .. code-block:: cmake